3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 I used `make.sh` script to build U-Boot.
 Before setting `FIT_SIGNATURE` and `SPL_FIT_SIGNATURE` variables build completed successfully, after setting those variables `make.sh` script ends in error but fortunately everything I needed was built correctly.
-Error only happened after U-Boot was built when trying to add signatures to image.
-Build output should show `Platform RK3568 is build OK, with exist .config` message along with error:
+Error only happened when trying to add signatures to image.
+Build output should show `Platform RK3568 is build OK, with exist .config` message along with either one of those errors:

 * When there are no keys in `u-boot/keys` directory